AmjadRenno/ScooterLand/README.md

 ## 👨‍💻 Development Team

-Developed by **Amjad Renno** as a university project at UCL for scooter workshop management system during 2nd semester.
+Developed by **Amjad Renno** and team members as a collaborative university group project at UCL for scooter workshop management system during 2nd semester.

 ## 🎯 For Recruiters & Hiring Managers